 Practical example for setting the Stop Limit

-In our example, we will use the Plus500 platform, which includes the Stop Limit among its many easy-to-use features .
+In our example, we will use the Plus500 demo account, which includes the Stop Limit among its many easy-to-use features .

 After choosing an asset to trade, click Buy or Sell according to your forecast.
 Buy to win by investing in upward bets, Sell to win by investing in downward bets.